My Top 10 Images of 2025

 Wildflower Puppy: Hap at Indian Creek Park

-And then there’s the miracle inside the miracle: a puppy, still, thoughtful, looking right into the lens.
-This frame feels like that hinge moment between spring and summer—when the world pauses, the light softens, and you get one quiet second before life goes full-speed again.
+And then there was the miracle inside the miracle: a puppy, still, looking right into the lens.
+The light soft and golden.
+The world paused for one quiet second.

 Pure Joy: Golden Retriever Roll + Tennis Ball

-I think what I needed this year more than anything was joy—the kind you only see in dogs: unbridled, uninhibited, totally unself-conscious, and completely in the moment.
-That’s what this photo is: a golden retriever belly-up in the grass, paws in the air, tongue out, smiling like she just won the lottery… with the tennis ball close enough to keep an eye on, obviously.
+Unbridled.
+Uninhibited.
+Totally unself-conscious.
+This golden retriever belly-up in the grass, paws in the air, tongue out, smiling like she just won the lottery — with the tennis ball close enough to keep an eye on, obviously.
 No second-guessing.
 No performing.
 Just full-body, right-now happiness.

 Sansa: Fine-Art Equine Portrait on White Background